apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 Ensure that `seed-nodes` is not present in configuration and that either autoloading through config or `start()` is called on every node.

-The following configuration is required, more details for each and additional configuration can be found in [reference.conf](https://github.com/akka/akka-management/blob/master/cluster-bootstrap/src/main/resources/reference.conf):
+The following configuration is required, more details for each and additional configuration can be found in [reference.conf](https://github.com/apache/incubator-pekko-management/blob/master/cluster-bootstrap/src/main/resources/reference.conf):

 * `pekko.management.cluster.bootstrap.contact-point-discovery.service-name`: a unique name in the deployment environment for this cluster instance which is used to lookup peers in service discovery.
 If unset, it will be derived from the `ActorSystem` name.
-* `pekko.management.cluster.bootstrap.contact-point-discovery.discovery-method`: the intended service discovery mechanism (from what choices Akka Discovery provides).
+* `pekko.management.cluster.bootstrap.contact-point-discovery.discovery-method`: the intended service discovery mechanism (from what choices Pekko Discovery provides).
   If unset, falls back to the system-wide default from `pekko.discovery.method`.